Step 6: Define get_player_guess function

 • To check if the guess is not alphabetic β†’ .isalpha()

-• To check if the guess is not a valid word β†’ not in
+• To check if the guess is not a valid word β†’ word not in word_list

 Define get_player_guess function